 120.410(3) Agency to inform parent of hearing rights.
 If the participating agency refuses to amend the information in accordance with the request, the participating agency must inform the parent of the refusal and advise the parent of the right to a hearing under rule 281-120.411(34CFR303).
-[ARC 0100C, IAB 4/18/12, effective 5/23/12]

 281-120.411(34CFR303) Opportunity for a hearing.
 The participating agency must, on request, provide parents with the opportunity for a hearing to challenge information in their child's early intervention records to ensure that the information is not inaccurate, misleading, or otherwise in violation of the privacy or other rights of the child or parents.
-A parent may request a due process hearing under the procedures in subrule 120.430(4), provided that such hearing procedures meet the requirements of the hearing procedures in rule 281-120.413(34CFR303), or may request a hearing directly under rule 281-120.413(34CFR303).
-[ARC 0100C, IAB 4/18/12, effective 5/23/12]
+A parent may request a due process hearing under the procedures in subrule 120.430(4), provided that such hearing procedures satisfy the hearing procedures in rule 281-120.413(34CFR303), or may request a hearing directly under rule 281-120.413(34CFR303).